shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 Whilst these posts are concerning, it's not necessarily unusual.
-In any case, my conclusions draw upon the responsible disclosure that Ninji made to Planet Computers, and combined with the fact that the ODM contract has been terminated (no, I can't tell you which ODM.
-My NDA restricts me from giving that information.
-Please don't ask me.), I am concluding that these combining factors have resulted in the SystemFOTA updater being taken down.
+In any case, my conclusions draw upon the responsible disclosure that Ninji made to Planet Computers, and combined with the fact that the ODM contract has been terminated (no, I don't know which ODM.), I am concluding that these combining factors have resulted in the SystemFOTA updater being taken down.

 ## Next steps